BobHanson/Jmol-AFLOW/README.md

 # Jmol-AFLOW
-working project in relation to AFLOW and Jmol
+working project in relation to AFLOW and Jmol and BZ